 How Do You Make Instant Pot Lobster?

 So how do you cook lobster in the Instant Pot?
 It’s easy but you have to be alert to make sure you don’t end up overcooking it.
-You will need a steaming basket like this one.
+You will need a steaming basket.
 Once you have butterflied the lobster (that’s the hardest step), then it’s a quick and easy process.